Amer Ghalib

-Amer Ghalib (Arabic: عامر غالب, born 1979) is an American politician serving as the mayor of Hamtramck, Michigan since 2021.
-A socially conservative member of the Democratic Party, he is the first Arab American and the first Muslim to hold the office.
-He gained national attention as mayor for implementing an ordinance banning the Pride flag from display on city property, divesting from investment in Israel, and for supporting Donald Trump in the 2024 United States presidential election.
+Amer Ghalib (عامر غالب, /ˈɑːmɛrɡɑːlɪb/ AHM-air GAHL-ib; born 1979) is an American politician who served as the mayor of Hamtramck, Michigan from 2022 until 2026.
+A conservative Democrat, he was the first Arab American and the first Muslim to hold the office.
+Ghalib gained national attention as mayor for implementing an ordinance banning the pride flag from display on city property, divesting from investment in Israel, and for supporting Donald Trump in the 2024 United States presidential election.

-In March 2025, Trump named Ghalib as his nominee for United States ambassador to Kuwait.
+In March 2025, Trump named Ghalib as his nominee for United States ambassador to Kuwait, but his nomination stalled after bipartisan criticism of past statements he made.
+Starting in 2026, Ghalib has served as the senior advisor for strategic partnerships at AmeriCorps.

 Early life and career

 Ghalib was born in Yemen.
-He immigrated to the United States in 1997 and worked in a factory that made plastic components for cars whilst attending Hamtramck High School.
+He immigrated to the United States in 1997 and worked in a factory that made plastic components for cars while attending Hamtramck High School.
 He studied biology at Henry Ford Community College before attending Wayne State University where he received a biology degree. and became a healthcare worker at a medical office in Hamtramck.
 He has three children.

 Mayor of Hamtramck

 In the 2021 Hamtramck mayoral election, Ghalib defeated incumbent mayor Karen Majewski with 68% of the vote.
 He became both the first Arab American and Muslim to hold the position and according to the Detroit Free Press became the first non-Polish American mayor in 100 years.
 A member of the Democratic Party, he worked with what was believed to be the first all-Muslim city council in the United States.
 In June 2023, the city council banned the pride flag from publicly owned flagpoles, with Ghalib stating that he "intended to bring neutrality to city property without promoting sexuality, racism, religion or politics".
 The move prompted criticism from several Michigan Democrats, including Rashida Tlaib.
 Ghalib described LGBTQ activists as a "militia".

-He met with former U.S. National Security Advisor Michael Flynn on September 12, 2023.
-In June 2024, Ghalib and the city council unanimously passed a resolution which required the city to avoid investing in Israeli companies or those supporting "Israeli apartheid".
+Ghalib met with former U.S. National Security Advisor Michael Flynn on September 12, 2023.
+In June 2024, Ghalib and the city council unanimously passed a resolution which required the city to avoid investing in Israeli companies or those supporting Israeli apartheid.